dannissim/salary-calculator/README.md

 <h3 align="center">Salary Calculator</h3>

-[//]: # (TODO)
-  This app calculates how much of a new deposit to invest in each asset,
+  This app calculates all the payments made given a gross salary, in order to know what to expect to see in a paycheck.
-  in order to keep your portfolio as balanced as possible.
   <p align="center">
     <br />
     <a href="https://github.com/dannissim/salary-calculator/issues">Report Bug</a>